Every now and then, you might come across mushrooms growing on your lawn. Fortunately, this isn’t as serious an issue as you might think.

 Dethatching your lawn can also help to deprive them of a food source.
 By dethatching your lawn, you are removing dead grass, leaves, overcrowded roots and other organic material that the fungus likes to feed on.

 If you have recently removed bushes or trees from your garden, then it is possible that some of their dead roots are still present in the soil.
 These roots might be the cause of your mushroom problem.

 If that is the case, then you will need to locate these roots and dig them up.

 Reducing shade can also help.
 This can be done by removing overhanging tree branches and other obstructions.

-If you find yourself in a situation where the fungi is stubborn and mushrooms have completely taken over your lawn, then you might need to start all over again.
-Unfortunately, this will involve replacing your soil and planting new grass seed.
+If you find yourself in a situation where the fungus is stubborn and mushrooms have completely taken over your lawn, then you might need to start all over again.
+Unfortunately, this will involve replacing your current soil and planting new grass seed.